 Check your tickets!
-Winning Mega Millions Ticket sold in Ohio
+Winning Mega Millions ticket sold in Ohio

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Someone won $20,000 with four of the five winning numbers and the Mega Ball during Friday night’s drawing.
+One person won $30,000 with four of five winning numbers and the Megaball in Friday night’s drawing.

 TRENDING STORIES:

-The next drawing will be Tuesday, Nov.
-4, with an estimated jackpot of $800 million.
+The next drawing will be on Tuesday, Nov.
+11, with an estimated jackpot of $900 million.

 [SIGN UP: WHIO-TV Daily Headlines Newsletter]